 When comparing Loggly vs jKool, the Slant community recommends Loggly for most people.
-In the question“What are the best log aggregation & monitoring tools?”
-Loggly is ranked 5th while jKool is ranked 20th.
+In the question“What are the best log management, aggregation & monitoring tools?”
+Loggly is ranked 6th while jKool is ranked 36th.
 The most important reason people chose Loggly is:

 Ranked in these QuestionsQuestion Ranking

 Pro Easy to set up

 You only have to set up a HTTP JSON input and there are community examples to guide you.

 Raw text, syslogs, and JSON can be fed to Loggly.

 Subscriptions to real-time updates from infrastructure systems gives users proactive detection of application anomalies, as well as performance, availability and capacity issues.
 This enables users to capture perishable insights into application issues that they would normally miss.

 JKool offers free option limited by daily data volume and retention.
 Easy to sign up and try.
 No commitment or credit card required to signup.

 jKool uses JKQL (english like query language) to search real-time and historical events, metrics and transaction streams.
 It includes verbs like GET, SUBSCRIBE, COMPARE, etc. Compare allows comparison of events, activities and metrics.